ThilinikaEvanthi1221/StreamBox/README.md

 - **User Authentication**

   - Login and Registration with form validation using Yup
+  - Dummy JSON/local authentication only (no real API calls)
-  - Secure token-based authentication
+  - Secure token-based authentication (local only)
   - Persistent login sessions
-  - Demo credentials provided for testing

 - **Home Screen**